Ring (film): Plot

-Reiko and Ryūji find a sealed well in the cabin's crawlspace and, through another vision, learn that Dr Ikuma bludgeoned Sadako, pushed her into this well, and trapped her inside.
-They conclude that Sadako remained alive and that the curse was born when a video tape "recorded" the rage she had projected.
-When draining the water, they find Sadako's remains, and, since Reiko does not die despite having passed her deadline, believe the curse is broken.
+Reiko and Ryūji find a sealed well in the cabin's crawlspace.
+Through another vision, they learn that Dr. Ikuma trapped Sadako inside the well.
+They conclude that Sadako remained alive and that the curse was born when a videotape "recorded" the rage she had projected.
+They drain the water and find Sadako's remains.
+At the end of Reiko's seven-day deadline, she remains alive, leading them to believe the curse is broken.

-The next day, Ryūji finds his TV turn on by itself, showing the well at the end of the video tape.
-Sadako's vengeful spirit staggers from the well and out of the TV, advancing toward him and frightening him to death.
-Reiko, who had been trying to call Ryūji at the time, hears his last moments over the phone.
-Guided by an apparition, she deduces the actual way to break the curse: copying the tape and showing it to someone else within seven days, effectively letting the curse spread.
-Reiko realises that while she did this, Ryūji did not.
+The next day, Ryūji's TV turns on by itself, showing the well at the end of the tape.
+Sadako's vengeful spirit staggers from the well and out of the TV, advancing toward Ryūji until it kills him.
+Reiko, trying to call Ryūji, hears his last moments over the phone.
+Guided by an apparition, Reiko realizes she has unwittingly found out how to survive the curse: copy the tape and show it to someone else within seven days.
 Desperate to save Yōichi, Reiko drives to her father's home to show him the tape.